At a glance

 Step 5: Accelerate your skin cells regeneration with a serum

 In the evening, after your toner but before your moisturizer, apply a few drops of Eminence Bamboo Firming Fluid to boost your skin’s collagen production, and accelerate the cells regeneration.
-It will result in a smoother and even-looking skin tone ( $51.85 on Amazon ).
+It will result in a smoother and even-looking skin tone ( Check on Amazon on Amazon ).

 Step 6: Use a brightening face mask twice a week